VC-MIPI-modules/vc_mipi_nvidia/README.md

    > During the setup process of the quickstart.sh script, there will be executed the l4t_create_default_user.sh script from NVIDIA, which will create a default user with the credentials given by the user.
    > * After setting up the toolchain, the user is prompted to this credentials mask.
    > * This script has been available since L4T 32.6.1 and will be applied accordingly.
-   > * For older version (L4T 32.3.1 - L4T 32.5.2), the user has to setup the default user by hand after the flashing process.
-This procedure is guided by the ubuntu setup dialogs immediately after the first boot.

 4. (Optional)